 A CRM is different from law practice management software because most LPMS doesn’t really focus on client intake, client acquisition, or relationship management.
 A robust LPMS typically focuses on being more productive with existing clients and matters.
 Still, many LPMS have updates and features that start to feel more like client relationship management software.

-- HubSpot CRM is a cloud-based free CRM that tracks and manages interactions between you and your potential and current clients.
+- HubSpot CRM is a cloud-based CRM that's perfect for lawyers who use inbound marketing.
+It's free and tracks interactions with current and future clients.
 Learn more about HubSpot CRM.

 - Infusionsoft is an automated marketing, sales, and CRM software for small businesses to help you better manage your emails and interactions with clients.
 Learn more about Infusionsoft.